NRT-DSEER/computing-for-research-2022/ReadMe.md

 -You will receive an email with the zoom link for class.

 ### How to ask for help:
-- Slack!
-TA's are ready
+- In-person: raise your hand, floating TA's will come around the room
+- In-person or over zoom: slack

 ### Recordings:
 The folder for the recordings will be posted over Slack or sent over email.
 We will add each day's recordings a few hours after classtime.